-The new legislation will reduce the level of nicotine in cigarettes to help quite smoking.
+The new legislation will reduce the level of nicotine in cigarettes to help quit smoking.

-It will also reduce the number of shops who can sell smoke tobacco by 94%.
+It will also reduce the number of shops that can sell smoke tobacco by 94%.
 From 8,000 retailers selling cigarettes, the new rules would only allow 500 retailers.

 The government would implement the retail reduction in 2024 and 7,500 retailers would need to transition to a new business model.
 In the meantime, officials don’t know the full scale of the tobacco black market.
 They will start researching its size in March 2022.

-Product design will also be more controlled to reduce attractiveness of tobacco.
+Product design will also be more controlled to reduce the attractiveness of tobacco.

 Public consultation about new measures to reduce smoking rates

-It thought about restricting sales only to drug stores and pharmacies but the retailers allowed to sell tobacco in the future hasn’t been detailed in the action plan yet.
+It thought about restricting sales only to drug stores and pharmacies but which retailers allowed to sell tobacco in the future hasn’t been detailed in the action plan yet.

-Furthermore, the government concluded that increasing taxes will not further help people quite smoking anymore but “only further punish smokers who are struggling to kick the habit“.
+Furthermore, the government concluded that increasing taxes will not further help people quit smoking anymore but “only further punish smokers who are struggling to kick the habit“.

 31% of adult Māori smoke